 Flyer: Available here.

-Applications are open !
-Please complete this form by March 22nd, 2019.
+Applications are now closed.
+The deadline was March 22nd, 2019.
 Graduate students at any stage are encouraged to apply.
 We especially encourage applications from women, underrepresented minorities, and we are committed to providing assistance to students with disabilities or special needs.

 Description: This year, we will investigate the relationship between the Fukaya categories of exact symplectic manifolds and sheaf theory.
 Fukaya categories are a central part of modern symplectic topology, mirror symmetry and low-dimensional topology, however they remain very difficult to compute.
 On the other hand, categories of constructible sheaves are much more concrete and tractable.
 In the case of a cotangent bundles, the work of Nadler-Zaslow identifies the infinitesimal Fukaya category with a certain category of sheaves on the zero-section.
 For more general Weinstein manifolds, it is conjectured that one can find a Lagrangian skeleton, generalizing the zero-section of a cotangent bundle, with at worst singularities from Nadler’s arboreal list.
 The wrapped Fukaya category is then expected to coincide with a category of sheaves on this skeleton.
 In particular, this suggests Fukaya categories should themselves exhibit sheafy properties: they might be reconstructed by breaking a symplectic manifold into pieces and gluing together local computations.
 One approach to doing this is provided by the work of Ganatra-Pardon-Shende, with many important structural implications for wrapped Fukaya categories.